French Women Don’t Get Fat! Is There Scientific Proof?

 4- Eat breakfast: The French usually eat 3 meals and never skip a meal not even breakfast.
 Breakfast is not like a typical American or English breakfast.
 No stacks of piping hot pancakes, with a side of bacon and eggs.
 It’s juice, maybe some toast, an apple or nuts.
 So don’t skip breakfast just eat lighter healthier in the morning.

 5- Little to no processed foods: I already mentioned that walking down the food isles in the U.S. and Canada is like walking down a cornucopia of packaged and processed fatty foods.
 Not in France.
-Sure there are processed food but I have yet to find whole aisles dedicated to coke.
+Sure there are processed food but now where near as much as there is in the US and Canada but I have yet to find whole aisles dedicated to coke.
 So skip the process packaged foods and stock up on healthier choices.

 6- More Fish, Fruits and vegetables: The French eat less meat and more fresh fruits, veggies and fish and so should you.
 This is just common sense, need I say more?